 In general, three levels of analysis exist for horizontally curved girder bridges: approximate methods of analysis, 2D (two-dimensional) methods of analysis, and 3D (three-dimensional) methods of analysis.
 The V-load method and the M/R methods are approximate analysis method that are typically used to analyze curved I-girder bridges and curved tub girder bridges, respectively.
 Both methods are developed based on the understanding of the distribution of forces through the curved bridge system.
 The two primary types of 2D analysis models are the traditional grid (or grillage) model and the plate and eccentric beam model.
-In 2D analysis models, the girders and external cross frames and diaphragms are modeled using beam elements, with nodes in a single horizontal plane.
-A 3D model recognizes the depth of the superstructure, as the girders are modeled using a plate or shell element for the girder webs and internal and external diaphragm webs, and all internal and external cross frame members are modeled using truss type elements.
-Two planes of nodes are typically used on each girder, one in the plane of the top flange and the second in the plane of the bottom flange.
+In 2D analysis models, the girders and external cross frames and diaphragms are modeled using beam elements, with the nodes for the grid representing the steel superstructure in a single horizontal plane.
+A 3D model recognizes the depth of the superstructure.
+Two planes of nodes are typically used for each girder, one in the plane of the top flanges and the second in the plane of the bottom flanges.
 Further details regarding these methods of analysis can be found in the Steel Bridge Design Handbook topic on Structural Analysis.